 There’s nothing wrong with asking for help when we lose our way.
 CCS provides a host of services to consumers including credit counselling and debt management.
 They also conduct workshops on money management to help consumers help themselves in the long run.

-However, if you’re still unsure of skeptical about requesting assistance, you could always attend a talk specific to a particular service offered (e.g. credit counselling) that are conducted throughout the year.
-You could also read testimonials by people whom CCS has helped to get a better understanding of your own situation.
+However, if you’re still unsure about requesting assistance, you could always attend a talk specific to a particular service offered (e.g. credit counselling) that are conducted throughout the year.
+You could also read testimonials from people whom CCS has helped to get a better understanding of your own situation.

 Not paying your credit card bills is a whole new way of living dangerously.
 They can snowball your debt and shrink your credit score faster than Usain Bolt running for his next championship.
 So do something about your credit card payments now, before it’s too late.